Races of Starsong

 - Native to Dawnforge, Boletaria, Aerrune and Mihanji.

-- Dawnforgers, Mihanjians and Aerrunians are short, tan and have dirty brown hair.
+- Dawnforgers and Mihanjians are short, tan and have dirty brown hair.

 - A sub-breed are the “Greenskins” or “Greenshicts” they are tall, ugly and built like Orcs.
 Greenshicts are what we believe to be the Primordial form of elves during the Age of the Old World.